fablabbcn/employees-info/README.md

 - [ ] If you like emojis, here is all the emojis that Github supports: https://gist.github.com/rxaviers/7360908 :horse: :trollface:

-## Why?
+## FAQ

+### What is Github?
+Github is a a place where we **store data**, mainly text (code and documentation) but we can also store images and videos.
+Github should not be confused with **git** which is a **version control** technology to help keep history of changes to text.
+It **records** every change you make to a text, allowing you do **undo everything**, and see who changed what line at what time and why.

+### Why should we add our users here?
 By having all our users on Github, we can manage them into multiple Teams.

-Each Team can have access to repositories, and be given login to **websites**.
+Each Team can have access to repositories, and be allowed to **login to websites**.

 **Example:** All members of the team called **Employees** can log into our [Grafana monitoring](https://grafana.fab.city) service by clicking the 'Sign in with Github' button.
 (No need to create additional login / password.)

-We could use this on more services to make user management easier.
+We could use this for more services to make user management easier.

-## How to:

-### How to edit a file on Github
+### How to edit a file on Github?

 1. Make sure you have selected the correct file by clicking it in the repository
 2. Click the **pencil** (edit) button on the right :pencil: